Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Harmonic measure of the truncated disk

 These are the intersection points of the vertical line $\Re z = a$ with the unit circle.
-The vertical chord $\mathcal{V}_a$ on the boundary of $\mathcal{D}_a$ is the line segment with endpoints $z_-$ and $z_+$ (see Figure \ref{fig:truncated-disk}).
-Denote the Riemann sphere by $\hat{\bbC}$, and consider the linear fractional transformation
+The vertical chord $\mathcal{V}_a$ on the boundary of $\mathcal{D}_a$ is the line segment with endpoints $z_a^-$ and $z_a^+$ (see Figure \ref{fig:truncated-disk}).
+Denote the Riemann sphere by $\hat{\bbC}$, and consider a M\"{o}bius transformation

-Recall that these transformations are precisely the conformal automorphisms of the Riemann sphere and are uniquely determined by the preimages of the points $1$, $0$, and $\infty$; see \cite[Section 3.3]{Ahlfors}.
-In the case of $\mathfrak{l}_a$, a direct calculation shows that
+Recall that M\"{o}bius transformations are precisely the conformal automorphisms of the Riemann sphere.